 Before you get started, read these FAQs from the Challenging Behaviour Foundation to find out more about how PBS can help you deliver high quality support.

-PBS is a person-centred approach to supporting people who display or at risk of displaying behaviours which challenge.
+PBS is a recognised way of supporting people who display, or are at risk of displaying, behaviours which challenge.

 It involves understanding the reasons for the behaviour and considering the person as a whole - including their life history, physical health and emotional needs - to implement ways of supporting them.
 It focuses on creating physical and social environments that are supportive and capable of meeting people's needs, and teaching people new skills to replace the behaviours which challenge.

 It’s based on recognising each person’s individuality andtheir human rights, the importance of self-determination, and accepting that behaviours which challenge develop to serve animportant function for people.
 It rejects the use of aversive and restrictive practices, but acknowledges that for some people, at some times, an authorised restrictive practice (possibly including a physical intervention) may be necessary – but only when it’s legally and ethically justified to prevent serious harm to the person or others.